-- You can now unbolt the battery hold down harness.
+- You can now unbolt the battery hold-down harness.
 Be careful not to short out the battery when you remove the metal bar brace.

-- Pull out and remove your Yuasa S46B24 battery using correct lifting techniques.
-Replace it with a new battery of either the same spec or upgrade to a Optima Yellowtop (DS46B24R) Prius Battery.
+- Pull out and remove your Yuasa S46B24 battery using the correct lifting techniques.
+Replace it with a new battery of either the same spec or upgrade to an Optima Yellowtop (DS46B24R) Prius Battery.
 This is one of the best performing direct fit batteries for the 2004 and up Toyota Prius.

 - Replace the brace, cable clamps, and temperature sensor if fitted.

-- Check all connections and once satisfied you can go ahead and replace all the plastic moldings, cargo tray and trunk mats.
+- Check all connections and once satisfied you can go ahead and replace all the plastic moldings, cargo tray, and trunk mats.

 The whole process should take you less than 20 minutes, and you will be good to go for another 4 years of trouble-free starting.

-Replacing your Toyota Prius Battery Video
+Replacing your Toyota Prius 12v Battery Video

-If you got confused will all the steps in removing the battery in your Prius, you can check out the a great video tutorial.
+If you got confused will all the steps in removing the battery in your Prius, you can check out the great video tutorial.
 This was made by the battery shop for you to follow.